 - Line the bottom of a 9x9" pan with parchment paper and then butter the paper.

-- Combine the flour, cocoa powder, baking soda, and coffee powder into a bowl.
+- Combine the flour, cocoa powder, and baking soda, into a bowl.

 - Using an electric mixer, beat the egg yolks and ½ cup sugar in a medium bowl until they get very thick and light in color.